Justice Dept. releases text messages from anti-Trump FBI agent, lawyer having affair

 In an interview last week with NBC Washington, Rosenstein said he was satisfied with how Mueller was managing the investigation.

-Many were sent before either party locked up its nominee, and Strzok and Page took shots at candidates across the spectrum, including Democrat Maryland Governor Martin O'Malley, Independent Vermont Sen. Bernie Sanders, and Republican Ohio Governor John Kasich.
+Many were sent before either party locked up its nominee, and Strzok and Page took shots at candidates across the spectrum, including former Maryland Gov. Martin O'Malley, Vermont Sen. Bernie Sanders — both of whom were seeking the Democratic nomination — and Ohio Gov. John Kasich, a Republican.